Nova-UTD/navigator/docs/system-overview.md

     - Our dependencies are also open-source

 ### About nodes and topics
-Navigator is built upon ROS2, a communications framework where individual executables called "nodes" exchange messages throguh "topics."
+Navigator is built upon ROS2, a communications framework where individual executables called "nodes" exchange messages through "topics."
 A node can either subscribe to a topic or publish to it.
 In this fashion, individual nodes form a dense network where everything from camera streams to steering commands are passed from one node to the next.

 Nodes can be grouped into packages.
 Packages are then grouped in workspaces.
 Navigator itself is a ROS workspace.
 It contains many packages, and each package contains at least one node.